- Nature Reserve >

 Watch Rye Harbour Nature Reserve - a Special Place

-In 2011, Sussex Wildlife Trust took over management of the reserve, which covers over a thousand acres of flat, open, low-lying ground.
+In 2011, Sussex Wildlife Trust took over management of the reserve, which covers 465ha (or 600 football pitches) of flat, open, low-lying ground.

 The high points are the crests of shingle storm ridges, built up by tides and storms.
 The low points are between the ridges where saltmarsh has developed.